 The discovery of cadmiums as a use for pigment had an enormous effect on the trajectory of art.
 Cadmium reds, yellows, oranges, and greens suddenly and drastically altered the range of colors artists had access to in their palettes.

-This in turn, changed the way artists painted.
+This art knowledge, in turn, changed the way artists painted.

 Having brighter and more chromatic colors on their palettes inspired artists to paint subjects that were previously disappointing to attempt, such as brightly colored landscapes, because they could now come closer to painting their subjects with the colors they observed in nature.

 Before artists had access to brighter colors, many focused on using the value of the colors – how light or dark they are – to recreate their scenes on canvas.